haiwera-silk-cd/magento-devdocs/_includes/install/file-system-perms-twouser.md

     <p>If you don't have <code>root</code> privileges on your Magento server, you can use another local user account.
 Make sure the user has a strong password and continue with <a href="#install-update-depend-user-add2group">Put the Magento文件系统所有者 in the web server group</a>.</p>
 </div>

-For example, to create a user named `magento_user` and give the user a password, enter:
+例如， to create a user named `magento_user` and give the user a password, enter:

 	sudo adduser magento_user
 	sudo passwd magento_user